 - Participants must wear the race-provided timing chip to be scored.
 Scores will be based on the time elapsed between crossing the start and finish timing mats.

 - Each participant may be placed on only ONE scoring team at each event.
 For example, a female participant may NOT score for both a female and a mixed team.

 - Once a company team has won a division in any of the Corporate Challenge races, those individual team members are not eligible to score on any other team at any other Corporate Challenge race.

 - Company teams representing retail stores that predominantly feature running shoes and apparel are not eligible for overall team awards.

-- Runners from the 2013 Championship in Rochester may not be included on a team scorecard in any division for any of the 2013 regular series races.
-These participants are eligible to be part of a corporate team roster and run in 2013 Corporate Challenge races, but they may not score.
+- Runners from the 2014 Championship in London may not be included on a team scorecard in any division for any of the 2014 regular series races.
+These participants are eligible to be part of a corporate team roster and run in 2014 Corporate Challenge races, but they may not score.

 - Companies who do not meet the Championship Eligibility distance requirements may not be on any scorecard but are welcome to compete.

 - The top five male and female finishers will be the first five eligible runners of each sex to cross the finish line.